makifcevik/flash_card_game/README.md

 # flash_card_game
-A simple flash card game which you can practise your English vocabulary.
+A simple flash card game where you can practise your English vocabulary.